SquashyHydra/Deepsite-Local/README.md

 # DeepSite 🐳

-DeepSite is a next-generation coding platform powered by DeepSeek AI, designed to make coding smarter and more efficient.
-It integrates generative AI into your coding projects to enhance creativity and productivity for developers, data scientists, and AI engineers.
+DeepSite-Local is a modern, privacy-friendly coding platform designed for seamless local project development.
+It empowers you to create, edit, and manage projects entirely on your own machine—no cloud integration, no required login, and no built-in cloud AI.
+With support for image uploads and optional local LM Studio integration, DeepSite gives you full control over your workflow and data, making it ideal for offline use and local-first development.

 ### 📜 Original Project
   - [enzostvs/deepsite](https://huggingface.co/spaces/enzostvs/deepsite/tree/main)